Breaks and Non-Regular Housing

 To maintain students’ privacy, residential life staff does not give out student room numbers.
 The staff will provide a phone number if the information has not been restricted by the student.
 If a student wants to restrict access to his/her information, the student should contact the registrar’s office.
 Students are encouraged to be cautious when sharing their phone numbers, room numbers, or other personal information.

 - Room assignments are made based on matching student preferences with the spaces we have available.

 - We reserve the right to change a room assignment or require a student to relocate, especially in situations where a student is in a double/triple room without a roommate.

 - Students of different genders may request to live together in gender neutral housing.
-Requests should be made to the Room Assignments Specialist in Residential Life and Housing.
+Please contact the room assignments manager with questions.